Oracle-Mag/oracle-mag/README.md

     - [x] Entertainment
     - [x] Advice and recommendations
     - [x] Current affairs
-- [ ] Page with the actual PDF versions of the previous issues
+- [ ] Add actual PDF versions of the previous issues
 - [x] Page about what we will be writing about in the future + next release date
 - [x] A place where viewers can leave comments, or enable them to leave comments on each article
 - [x] Include magazine social media links + email on one page (probably contact?)
 - [ ] Create image of magazine to use for landing page
 - [ ] Add in all articles to articles database
 - [x] Add date sorting for articles
-- [ ] Write documentation for future maintainers

 #### Non-essential Extension Ideas